Home / SMSFs / SMSF pensions and lump sums / How to start a pension in your SMSF

 A product disclosure statement (PDS) should also be supplied to the member starting the pension.
 Like any other PDS, this document needs to include key benefits, features, costs and risks of the product.

-A transfer balance account report must also be lodged as the commencement of a retirement phase pension is a transfer balance event.
+A transfer balance account report (TBAR) must also be lodged as the commencement of a retirement phase pension is a transfer balance event.

 Estimated cost of setting up a pension